yazz/VisualJS/README.md

 ### Comparison with other Clojure web frameworks
 <img height='350px' src='https://upload.wikimedia.org/wikipedia/commons/4/40/Human-allosaurus_size_comparison.png' />

-[Hoplon](http://hoplon.io/) - In my mind Hoplon is the most complete of all the Clojure web frameworks, and I think that Coils has alot of catching up to do to get as full featured as Hoplon.
+[Hoplon](http://hoplon.io/) - In my mind Hoplon is the most complete of all the Clojure web frameworks, and I think that AppShare has alot of catching up to do to get as full featured as Hoplon.
 Hoplon uses Reactive programming and has an amazing is web designer friendly as GUIs can be made from HTML, instead of Clojurescript

 <br>

-[Luminus](http://www.luminusweb.net/) - The main difference between Luminus and Clojure-on-Coils is that Luminus uses a HTML templating system for rendering web pages, whereas Coils currently only supports rendering from within Clojure itself.
+[Luminus](http://www.luminusweb.net/) - The main difference between Luminus and Clojure-on-Coils is that Luminus uses a HTML templating system for rendering web pages, whereas AppShare currently only supports rendering from within Clojure itself.
 This makes Luminus at the moment a better choice for companies with seperate design and development teams.
 Designers will be more comfortable working in clean HTML files.

 <br>

 [Pedestal](http://pedestal.io/) - Pedestal is an amazing Clojure web framework made by the main Clojure developers at Cognitect.
-It has a number of differences to Coils, but in 2014 the front end part of Pedestal was dropped.
-The frontend of Coils is actually based on the Original Pedestal model, which did so much right, by having a seperate data and UI model
+It has a number of differences to AppShare, but in 2014 the front end part of Pedestal was dropped.
+The frontend of AppShare is actually based on the Original Pedestal model, which did so much right, by having a seperate data and UI model